status-im/nimbus-eth2/docs/the_nimbus_book/src/install.md

 It's available on most package managers.

-Once installed, the default configuration is enough.
+Once installed, the default configuration is good enough.

 At a minimum, you should run an NTP client (such as chrony) on the server.